-The Center will:
+The 950 Center will:

-The 950 Center for Art and Education also embodies the idea that projects designed to revitalize neighborhoods are more effective when arts and cultural activities are fully integrated and part of a comprehensive strategy to create resilient, thriving and equitable communities.
+The 950 Center for Arts & Education also embodies the idea that projects designed to revitalize neighborhoods are more effective when arts and cultural activities are fully integrated and part of a comprehensive strategy to create resilient, thriving and equitable communities.